dmarshNAIT/dmarshNAIT.github.io/courses/dmit1508/DMIT1508_DML.markdown

     SET Cost = Cost * 1.1
     WHERE CourseID = 'DMIT108'
     ```
-- Update the `Course` table and set the `cost` of DMIT170 to be the same as DMIT254:
+- Update the `Course` table and set the `cost` of DMIT170 to be the same as the cost of DMIT254:
     ```sql
     UPDATE Course
     SET Cost = (	SELECT Cost